OpenCLTBrigade/cmpd-holiday-gift/README.md

 Data is stored in an [Sqlite] database using the [Sequelize] ORM.
 Some of the fields are encrypted using [sequelize-encrpyted].

-Email in development environment is sent through mailtrap.io.
-A mailtrap account will be required to test email services.
+Email is sent using [nodemailer].
+For development, we use [mailtrap.io] to test sending emails.

 The frontend is written in [Vue] and [Less].
 It is assembled using [Webpack] and [vue-loader].
 The theme is [AdminLTE], based on